-Thus, the key shortcomings of using WhatsApp web for business include:
+Thus, the key shortcomings of using the WhatsApp Business App include:

-- Inability to share information and data between different phone numbers (e.g. if each company branch/location has its own WA Business account)
+- Inability to share information and data between different mobile phone numbers (e.g. if each company branch/location has its own WA Business account);

-3 Signs your Business Needs Have Outgrown WhatsApp Busines Web
+3 Signs your Business Needs Have Outgrown WhatsApp Business Web

-1. You Aren’t Able to Manage the Incoming Numbers of Daily Queries
+1. You Aren’t Able to Manage the Incoming Number of Daily Queries

 If you are experiencing discoordination in information, responses, and timing it's probably happening in one of two ways:

-- Your sole agent is overwhelmed by the number of requests coming to your business account (as mentioned above).
+- Your sole agent is overwhelmed by the volume of messages and requests coming to your business account from the desktop clients (as mentioned above);

 - You have managed to register more than one number (e.g. by having a separate account for each of your locations/branches or using several unofficial numbers for business as well).